melihovv/cfgs/README.md

     - tmux
     - tree
     - fasd
-- make zsh default shell for user (use should change user variable in ansible/inventory)
+- make zsh default shell for specified user
 - simlink `$HOME/{file}` to `path/to/.dotfiles/{file}`.
 WARNING: it will
 override any existing files!
 - pull in all the vim plugin submodules.